 Photo by Daniel Anderson

-Located in Vernon Hills, Ill., Cuneo Mansion and Gardens is home to the Cuneo family collection of fine art and furnishings, set in a beautiful 100-acre estate.
+Located in Vernon Hills, Ill., Loyola at Cuneo Mansion and Gardens is home to the Cuneo family collection of fine art and furnishings, set in a beautiful 100-acre estate.

 Since receiving the estate, Loyola has completed a number of renovations and added a meeting and event pavilion for courses, lectures and special events.
 Loyola will continue its investment in the mansion.